JFrog CLI for Skills

 Commands at a Glance

-The following table summarizes each command in the jf skills namespace.
+The following table summarizes each command in the jf agent skills namespace (same order as jf agent skills --help).

 CommandWhat it does

-jf skills publishPackage and upload a skill folder to Artifactory
+jf agent skills publishPackage and upload a skill folder to JFrog Artifactory

-jf skills installDownload and install a skill for one or more AI agents
+jf agent skills installDownload and install a skill for one or more harnesses

-jf skills updateUpgrade an installed skill to a newer version
+jf agent skills updateUpgrade an installed skill to a newer version

-jf skills deleteRemove a specific skill version from a repository
+jf agent skills deleteRemove a specific skill version from a repository

 Publish a Skill

-Packages the local skill folder into a zip and uploads it to Artifactory.
+Packages the local skill folder into a zip and uploads it to JFrog Artifactory.
 The version is read from the version field in SKILL.md frontmatter.
-If no version is present, the CLI prompts you to enter one (or auto-increments in CI or quiet mode).
+If no version is present, the CLI prompts you to enter one.
+In CI or --quiet mode, the CLI auto-increments to the next minor SemVer from the latest published version (or defaults to 0.1.0 when no versions exist).

 For evidence signing and semantic scanning details, see Publish Skills with JFrog CLI.

-Run the following command to publish a skill folder to a Skills repository.
+To publish a skill folder to a Skills repository:

 Where:

-• <PATH_TO_SKILL_FOLDER>: Path to the local skill folder (must include SKILL.md)
+• <PATH_TO_SKILL_FOLDER>: Path to the skill folder containing SKILL.md (CLI argument name: path)

 • <REPOSITORY_NAME>: Skills local repository key in JFrog Artifactory